Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 * Recall this is an aspect which includes the assignment of electron transportation, we must show how that variance is assembled.
 And how the structural transformqation looks, within a sequence.

+Inifinities_Continuous
-- Inifinities_Continuous : Encapsulates the context of infinity frozen in time, let's imagine.
+Encapsulates the context of infinity frozen in time, let's imagine.
 There are no loss/gain vectors within the energetic distribution.
 And instead just a description of the nuclear ratio's which are to be assigned.
-In order to approach infinity.
+In order to approach infinity. {And the latter comment will not make clear sense, at this stage.
+When viewing the XLS, it's a contradictory statement}

 ---